Midnight in the Garden of Good and Evil (film): Cast

 Clint Eastwood permitted The Lady Chablis to ad-lib some of her lines, but had to rein her in on occasion.
 He gave her the nickname the "one-take wonder".
 "We kind of hit the script in a roundabout way," confirmed John Cusack. "[During filming] they put me up at the Holiday Inn," explained Chablis in 2011.
 "So I told Clint: 'Y'all forgot.
 I am the Doll.
 I do not stay at the Holiday Inn.'
 There was not enough room there for my luggage.
 And Clint apologized.
 He said, 'I can't believe they did that to you, Doll.'
 He was so wonderful."

 Gary Anthony Williams played the tour-bus driver at the beginning of the movie.
 He did more than just load the tourists' bags into the bus, however: "They hired me for the job, and for some reason they thought I could a drive a big double-decker bus that was from England," Williams explained in 2021.
 "With the steering wheel and gas and clutch on the opposite side, I thought I was going to kill a bunch of background actors that day.
 But Clint Eastwood was so cool.
 He put me at ease."

 Production

 "[My character] is based loosely on John [Berendt]," Cusack said in 1997.
 "John is a very funny, curious, mischievous, smart guy, so I was definitely able to pull those qualities that John actually has and put them into the John Kelso character."

 Flavis, the squirrel Minerva talks to on the Forsyth Park bench at the beginning of the movie, was a trained animal.

 Differences from the book

 Several changes were made in adapting the film from the book.
 Many unused characters were eliminated or combined into remaining ones.
-John Berendt states at the end of his book: "All the characters in this book are real, but it bears mentioning that I have used pseudonyms for a number of them in order to protect their privacy."
+John Berendt states at the end of his book that all "the characters in this book are real, but it bears mentioning that I have used pseudonyms for a number of them in order to protect their privacy."
 To create further distance, several character names in the movie are different than in the book.